 Common Types of Probate Fraud

 In addition to undue interference during the drafting of a will, it is also possible for fraud to occur after a testator has passed away during the execution of their will.
-For example, if a decedent did not leave a will or did not specifically name an administrator for their estate, less scrupulous family members may be dishonest about the relationship they had with the decedent in an attempt to control what is done with the decedent’s estate.
+For example, when a decedent leaves no will or does not name an administrator, less scrupulous family members may misrepresent their relationship with the decedent in an effort to gain control over the estate.

 Other common forms of fraud that may occur during the probate process include: